 In short, fair value accounting is a plus, implementation issues aside.
 However, historical transactions accounting has features that provide an alternative should ideal fair value accounting not be attainable.
-The oft-spoken claim that historical cost accounting reports "old costs" (in the balance sheet) rather than current values is literally true, but is a misconstruction: Current values can be derived from historical cost financial statements (at least in principle).
+The off-spoken claim that historical cost accounting reports "old

-29 One must accommodate retention that yields additional earnings; the forecast here is for the case of full payout, but retention is easily accommodated by applying the required rate of return to the retained amount.
+&lt;sup>29 One must accommodate retention that yields additional earnings; the forecast here is for the case of full payout, but retention is easily accommodated by applying the required rate of return to the retained amount.
 See S. Penman, Financial Statement Analysis and Security Valuation, 3rd ed.
 (New York: The McGraw-Hill Companies, 2007), Chapter 6 for the accommodation in evaluating P/E ratios.

-30 Valuation under ideal fair value accounting and ideal historical cost accounting is modeled in J. Ohlson and X. Zhang, "Accrual Accounting and Equity Valuation," Journal of Accounting Research 36 (Supplement 1998), 85-111.
+&lt;sup>30 Valuation under ideal fair value accounting and ideal historical cost accounting is modeled in J. Ohlson and X. Zhang, "Accrual Accounting and Equity Valuation," Journal of Accounting Research 36 (Supplement 1998), 85-111.